-It is fairly inexpensive to travel from London to destinations within the UK or to the European continent by train or plane.
+t is fairly inexpensive to travel from London to destinations within the UK or to the European continent by train or plane.
 Several low-cost airlines are based in London and offer extremely inexpensive flights to many destinations across the continent.
 Nick can provide tips on how to travel cheaply from London.

 While we encourage you to explore other parts of the UK and other countries during breaks and on occasional weekends, spending adequate time on your academic work and taking advantage of what London and the surrounding area offer should be priorities.
+Long-distance traveling every weekend often leads to academic and physical stress.
+Try not to be overly ambitious in your travel plans.